tengrommel/chip8/game/readme.md

     }

 This system will, on every iteration of the game loop, print "Hello!" in the console.
 This is a pretty boring system as it does not interact at all with the game.
 Let us spice it up a bit.

+# Accessing the context of the game
+> In the definition of a system, the requires you to define a type SystemData.

+This type defines what data the system will be provided with on each call of its run method.
+SystemData is only meant to carry information accessible to multiple systems.
+Data local to a system is usually stored in the system's struct itself instead.

+*The Amethyst engine provides useful system data types to use in order to access the context of a game.
+Here are some of the most important ones:*

+- Read<'a, Resource> (respectively Write<'a, Resource>) allows you to obtain an immutable (respectively mutable) reference to a resource of the type you specify.
+This is guaranteed to not fail as if the resource is not available, it will give you the Default::default() of your resource.

+- ReadExpect<'a, Resource> (respectively WriteExpect<'a, Resource>) is a failable alternative to the previous system data, so that you can use resources that do not implement the Default trait.

+- ReadStorage<'a, Component> (respectively WriteStorage<'a, Component>) allows you to obtain an immutable (respectively mutable) reference to the entire storage of a certain Component type.

+- Entities<'a> allows you to create or destroy entities in the context of a system.